Nursing

 Prerequisites

-This course provides an in-depth discussion of the integration of the principles of pharmacology with pathophysiologic conditions.
-Emphasis is on the role of the professional nurse in administering, monitoring, and evaluating the therapeutic efficacy of pharmacologic agents in selected pathological processes.
+Provides an in-depth discussion of the integration of pharmacology principles with pathophysiologic conditions.
+Emphasis is placed on the role of the professional nurse in administering, monitoring, and evaluating the therapeutic effectiveness of pharmacologic agents in selected pathological processes.

 Online Only